2025–26 Coppa Italia

-The 2025–26 Coppa Italia (branded as the Coppa Italia Frecciarossa for sponsorship reasons) is the 79th edition of the national domestic tournament.
-There are 44 participating teams.
+The 2025–26 Coppa Italia (branded as the Coppa Italia Frecciarossa for sponsorship reasons) was the 79th edition of the national domestic tournament.
+There were 44 participating teams.

-Bologna are the defending champions, winning their third title in the previous edition, by defeating AC Milan 1–0 in the final, winning a first national title in 51 years.
+Bologna were the defending champions, having won their third title in the previous edition after defeating AC Milan 1–0 in the final.
+They were eliminated by Lazio in the quarter-finals.
+Inter Milan won its tenth Coppa Italia, defeating Lazio 2–0 in the final.

 Format and seeding

-Teams enter the competition at various stages, as follows:
+Teams entered the competition at various stages, as follows: